-The Board believes that the Company's policies and practices are consistent in all substantial respects with good corporate governance practice in Australia appropriate for the circumstances of the Company, including the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (3rd Edition) (ASX Principles).
-Throughout the 2016 financial year, the Company has followed all of the recommendations contained in the ASX Principles.
+The Board believes that the Company's policies and practices are consistent with good corporate governance practice in Australia appropriate for the circumstances of the Company, including the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (3rd Edition) (ASX Principles).
+Throughout the 2017 financial year, the Company has followed all of the recommendations contained in the ASX Principles.

-This Corporate Governance Statement is current as at 31 December 2016 and has been approved by the Board of Directors.
+This Corporate Governance Statement is current as at 31 December 2017 and has been approved by the Board of Directors.